Synovial fluid analysis

 - Places the sample under a microscope, counts the number of red and white blood cells, and looks for crystals (in the case of gout) or bacteria

-- Measures glucose, proteins, uric acid, and lactic dehydrogenase (LDH)
+- Measures glucose, proteins, uric acid, and lactate dehydrogenase (LDH)

 - Cultures the fluid to see if any bacteria grow

-This test may also cause some pain if the tip of the needle touches bone.
+This test may also cause some discomfort if the tip of the needle touches bone.
 The procedure usually lasts less than 1 to 2 minutes.
+It may be longer if there is a large amount of fluid that needs to be removed.

 The test can help diagnose the cause of pain, redness, or swelling in joints.